dashpay/docs/docs/user/masternodes/understanding.rst

 the second tier, which provide the added features that make Dash different from other cryptocurrencies.
 Masternodes do not mine, and mining computers cannot serve as masternodes.
-Additionally, each masternode is “secured” by 1000 DASH.
+Additionally, each masternode is “secured” by DASH collateral.
 Those DASH remain under the sole control of their owner at all times, and can still be freely spent.
 The funds are not locked in any way.
 However, if the funds are moved or spent, the associated masternode will go offline and stop receiving